BotParty/homelab_status_page/readme.md

   // Here we define the vertex attributes for the above shader
   attributes: {
-    // regl.buffer creates a new array buffer object
+    // simplewebgpu.buffer creates a new array buffer object
     position: webgpu.buffer([
-      [-2, -2],   // no need to flatten nested arrays, regl automatically [4, -2],    // unrolls them into a typedarray (default Float32)
+      [-2, -2],   // no need to flatten nested arrays, simpleWebgpu automatically [4, -2],    // unrolls them into a typedarray (default Float32)
       [4,  4]
     ])
-    // regl automatically infers sane defaults for the vertex attribute pointers },
+    // simpleWebgpu automatically infers sane defaults for the vertex attribute pointers },

   uniforms: {